 Dana works for the Children’s Institute where she has been the Director of Policy & Program since 2013.
 She previously worked for nine years at Stand for Children, where her most recent position was as National Director of Policy Development.
 Before that, she was Stand’s Advocacy Director and played a leading role in winning several key pieces of legislation to improve Oregon schools.
 Dana started her career as a pre-K and elementary school teacher.
 She graduated Barnard College with a BA in Political Science and a minor in Elementary Education.

-Robyn is a trainer, facilitator, and organizational consultant.
-Her clients include local and international social change, advocacy, mission-based, and non-governmental organizations.
-She was Executive Director of Write Around Portland for 10 years.
-Her prior work was in electoral politics, issue advocacy, and the labor movement.
-Robyn is Board Chair of Alder College and a weekly volunteer at VOA’s Men’s Residential Center, an addiction treatment facility for men in the criminal justice system.
+Robyn is a trainer, facilitator, and organizational consultant for social change, advocacy, and mission-based organizations.
+She previously worked electoral politics, issue advocacy, and the labor movement and served as Executive Director of Write Around Portland for 10 years.
+Robyn is a weekly volunteer at VOA’s Men’s Residential Center, an addiction treatment facility for men in the criminal justice system.
 She holds a degree in African-American studies from Washington University in St. Louis.

-Arthur Towers has a 35-year career working on issues of civil and economic justice.
+Arthur Towers has been working on issues of civil and economic justice since 1981.
 He is the Political Director for the Oregon Trial Lawyers Association where he is dedicated to preserving the civil rights of victims of elder abuse, child abuse, and sex abuse, as well as the seriously injured.
 Prior to that, he spent 14 years helping to lead the political program of the Service Employees International Union in Oregon focusing on the struggle for justice of low-wage working women and on health care reform.
 He joined our board in 2016 because of his commitment to the work that needs to be done at the intersection of poverty, health care, and mass incarceration.
-In his spare time, Arthur spends time with his wife Renee and their five granddaughters.
+In his spare time, Arthur spends time with his wife Renee and their five grandchildren.

-Lamar is Executive Director of the Oregon Student Association.
-There, in his earlier role as Legislative Director, he was successful in passing all six of their 2017 priority legislative proposals, including the End Profiling bill, which Partnership for Safety and Justice strongly supported; the new law fortified existing anti-profiling laws and reduced the charges that can be made against people in possession amounts of small amounts of drugs.
+Lamar is the Political Coordinator of Oregon AFSCME.
+In his earlier leadership roles at the Oregon Student Association, he was successful in passing all six of their 2017 priority legislative proposals, including the End Profiling bill, which Partnership for Safety and Justice strongly supported; the new law fortified existing anti-profiling laws and reduced the charges that can be made against people in possession amounts of small amounts of drugs.
 During the same legislative year, Lamar also helped secure an additional $100 million from the state budget toward higher education, thus preventing debilitating tuition hikes that leave college graduates with a lifetime of debt.
 He majored in political science at the University of Oregon, and he joined our board in 2017.